Teaching Fellow in Film & Television Studies

 Room A0.15, Millburn House

-Julie Lobalzo Wright holds a BA in English with an emphasis on Film Studies from the University of Colorado at Denver, MA in Film Studies from Queen Mary, University of London and a PhD in Film Studies from King’s College London.
-Most of her research is concerned with crossover stardom, particularly male popular music stars in British and American cinema.
-She has published on David Bowie’s film stardom and music video oeuvre and Ice Cube’s position as an actor/producer in contemporary Hollywood, in addition to more widely on film stardom, music and film and animation.
-Julie is the convenor of the BAFTSS Performance and Stardom Special Interest Group (https://www.baftss.org/performance-and-stardom).
+Julie Lobalzo Wright holds a BA in English with an emphasis on Film Studies from the University of Colorado at Denver, MA in Film Studies from Queen Mary, University of London, and a PhD in Film Studies from King’s College London.
+Her PhD examined crossover stardom, particularly male popular music stars in British and American cinema.
+Julie is the co-convenor (with Leanne Weston) of the BAFTSS Performance and Stardom Special Interest Group and was the co-organiser of the Reinvigorating and Reinventing Stardom symposium that took place at Warwick on 2 November 2019.

 - Crossover Stardom: Popular Male Music Stars in American Cinema, (Bloomsbury, 2017; paperback, 2019).